TayTayTheKiller/Personal-EHC/README.md

 			};
 		};

-6 If you want a simple Debug monitor that will track and show you the total amount of zombies ingame along with your fps add `[] execVM "\HC\debugM.sqf";` to the `if (!isDedicated)` section
+7 If you want a simple Debug monitor that will track and show you the total amount of zombies ingame along with your fps add `[] execVM "\HC\debugM.sqf";` to the `if (!isDedicated && hasInterface) then {` section